mdyzma/mdyzma.github.io/_posts/2017-10-14-python-app-and-jenkins.md

     └── test_iris.py
 {% endhighlight %}

-Project pushed to the GitHub repository [**H E R E**](https://github.com/mdyzma/jenkins-python-test).
+Project pushed to the GitHub repository [**H E R E**](https://github.com/mdyzma/jenkins-python-test/tree/master/irisvmpy).
 It is a simple Iris classifier using SVM.
+It contains all files necessary to build decent python project.

 Basic pipeline structure, recommended on [Jenkins pipeline documentation](https://jenkins.io/doc/book/pipeline/) is as follows: